The snapdragon plants – Antirrhinum majus [an-TEE-ry-num MAY-jus] are old-fashioned plants native to the Mediterranean.

 Prune, pinch and deadhead the plant regularly to encourage a bushier plant, and produce more blossoms.
 When deadheading snapdragons, don’t just pull off the bloom, cut back about a third of the stem.

-At the end of the growing season, blossoms may begin to fade, and plants may become spindly in the summer heat.
+At the end of the growing season, snapdragon flowers may begin to fade, and plants may become spindly in the summer heat.
 When this happens, cut the plant back sharply leaving only about half or a third of the plant.

 Follow this up with an application of fertilizer to encourage it into resurgence and more blossom production before fall.